JuliaOpt/juliaopt.github.io/index.md

 # New webpage

-The new webpage for the JuMP ecosystem is: [https://jump.dev](https://jump.dev)
+We are transitioning to a new webpage for the JuMP ecosystem: [https://jump.dev](https://jump.dev)

 # JuMP-dev 2020: Abstract Submission